Jenna and Chris

 The DJ booth, the announcement

-More than one hundred and sixty people packed the Treehouse.
+By peak hour, more than one hundred and sixty people were packed into the Treehouse.

 DJs playing the wedding song